4 Tips To Help You Save Money For Your Raya Shopping

-With Raya coming up in a couple of months, we’re sure many of you have already started your shopping.
+With Raya coming up in a couple of weeks, we’re sure many of you have already started your preparations.

-More often than not, we get carried away in the shopping craze and forget the budget that we painstakingly drew up before Ramadhan to ensure that we would definitely not break it this year – no matter what.
+More often than not, we get carried away and forget the budget that we painstakingly drew up at the start of Ramadhan to ensure that we would definitely not break it this year – no matter what.

 If you are tasked to shop for the family this Raya, we have come up with the ultimate Raya shopping guide that will help you keep your cash in your wallet, without sacrificing your Raya tradition!